pouriamoosavi/revealancer/README.md

 - There is also an advanced option to filter IPs you want to access to <a href="https://www.freelancer.com">freelancer.com</a> with them.
 Means you can access <a href="https://www.freelancer.com">freelancer.com</a> only with these IPs.<br> You can seprate IPs with ',' to enter more than one IP.
 Puting a single '\*' in this filter means you need no filter and all IPs will pass to the website.
 Note: Pay attention that this filter does **not** guarantee that it blocks other IPs completly.
 I did my best to make sure this is the case but it is not completly safe.

-All changes will take effect right when you save settings and there is no need to refresh you tabs.
+All changes will take effect right when you save settings and there is no need to refresh tabs.

 ## Contribute
 Feel free to report bugs and issues. <br>
-Also new ideas will help a lot.<br>
+Also new ideas will be appreciated.<br>
 For now I think the most important thing to do is to create the same extension for Chrome.
 So if you find it cool, you can help me on this topic.

 ## Enjoy freelancing!